bowphp/microservice/README.md

 [`config/microservice.php`](config/microservice.php) for the template).
 The provider binds both `ClientProxy::class` and the `microservice.client` alias.

-The consumer entrypoint (`php microservice.php`) auto-detects the Kernel class (`App\Kernel` by default, override with `--kernel=` or `MICROSERVICE_KERNEL`), boots it, and instantiates controllers through Bow's container — so your consumers can use constructor DI just like HTTP controllers.
+Both consumer entrypoints (`php bow microservice:listen` and `php examples/microservice.php`) boot the kernel and instantiate controllers through Bow's container — so your consumers can use constructor DI just like HTTP controllers.
 List them in `config('microservice.controllers')` or pass `--controllers=A,B` on the CLI.
+The standalone script also accepts `--kernel=` (or `MICROSERVICE_KERNEL`) to point at a custom Kernel class.

 ## Notes & limits